Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 • “Unintentional” failures to complete the test may be treated differently

 I hear this a lot.
-The logic seems sound: no breath test means no BAC number, which means no proof of intoxication.
+The logic seems sound.
+No breath test means no BAC number, which means no proof of intoxication.

-Unfortunately, it’s not that simple.
+Unfortunately, it is not that simple.

 Prosecutors can still build a DWI case using: